Alfyus/ROS2-Humble-and-Gazebo-Tutorial/README.md

 ```
 sudo add-apt-repository universe
 ```
 Now we can add the repository to the system.
-We authorize the public GPG (provided by ROS2) and add ROS2 to the source list.:
+We authorize the public GPG (provided by ROS2) and add ROS2 to the source list:

 ```
 sudo apt update && sudo apt install curl gnupg lsb-release